ckormanyos/real-time-cpp/examples/chapter06_01a/readme.md

 # Examine the Map File

-Examination of the map file can lead to insightful understanding of what gets placed in which parts of the memory of a microcontroller project.
-The image of a memory map from example chapter06_01 shows us that the data objects mentioned above have, in fact, been have been _ROM_'ed.
+Examination of the map file can lead to insightful understanding of what objects get placed in which parts of the memory of a microcontroller project.
+How much memory do objects and subroutines require?
+Where are they located?
+These questions are answerde at least partly in the map file.

+The image of a memory map from example chapter06_01a for the 8-bit target shows us that the data objects mentioned above have, in fact, been _ROM_'ed.

 ![Objects in ROM](./images/romdata.jpg)